NanoShellOS/herb-engine-C-3D/README.md

  - rendering issues when some points of a square have negative z values

 Next steps:
- - from profiling I can see that the fill square function accounts for the most program instructions
+ - from profiling I can see that the fill square function accounts for nearly half the total program instructions
  - cache hits seem good, so the next step would be to come up with a faster fill square algorithm...
+ - I tried a few similar variations with fewer conditionals, but with little difference...

 To compile:
  - linux: